OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-22.md

 “When a calf, lamb, or goat is born, it is to remain with its mother for seven days.
 From the eighth day on, it will be acceptable as a food offering presented to the Lord.

 ## Leviticus 22:28
-Do not slaughter a cow or a sheep and its young on the same day.
+Refrain from slaughtering a cow or a sheep along with its young on the same day.

 ## Leviticus 22:29
-“When you sacrifice a thank offering to the Lord, sacrifice it in such a way that it will be accepted on your behalf.
+“When you offer a thank offering to the Lord, do so in a manner that ensures it will be accepted on your behalf.

 ## Leviticus 22:30
 It must be eaten on the same day; do not leave any of it till morning.
 I am the Lord.